simonesquad/simonesquad/README.md

 + Python 🥺
 + fullstack? 🤠
 + Web3 curiosities 😇
-+ bloggers 🥸
++ bloggers/dev community 🥸

-2022 I hope to bite off a bit more!
+In 2022 I hope to bite off a bit more than I can chew.

 Keep getting lost: www.simoneballard.com